swgsanctuary/sanctuary/README.md

 It's purpose is to add all of the NGE assets and anything released by the kind contributors to the MTG website.

 The core3 files are a stock version of the SWGEmu unstable branch.
 Scripts will be added for all new content.
 Please test, and if you find any problems, please post to the above address

+**NOTE**
+I wouldn't recommend using this repo as a base for a public server.
+It's meant to be an asset source not a working server, although it'll still work as one.
+No guarantee's as it's the unstable branch from SWGEmu.
+Definitely no support offered for public servers.